samuele-lolli/Steam-Recommendation-System/README.md

-Here is the translation of your `README.md` file into English:

 # Steam Game Recommendation System

 This project implements a recommendation system based on Scala and Spark, using **TF-IDF** and **Cosine Similarity** to generate personalized recommendations.
 The system leverages the following dataset from Kaggle: